GalKoaz/Data-visualization/README.md

 ### Improving NoteBook

-Within this part we were asked to solve probable questions.
+Last semester we were given a submission classification project that tests our ability to predict accuracy percentages using classified models.
-Some of which were solved with the help of Bayes' theorem, random variables,  inference and understanding from graphs.
+When we had very few tools in our arsenal, today we have a lot of tools in our arsenal that we can work with to get and predict high accuracy.

 Jump to my Improving NoteBook NoteBook click [here](https://github.com/GalKoaz/Data-visualization/blob/main/Classification.ipynb)